clearlydecoded/rest-messenger/README.md

   }
 }
 ```

-*Hint!
+*TIP!
 Once you typed in `implements MessageProcessor<GreetMeMessage, GreetMeMessageResponse>`, have your IDE generate the interface-required methods for you automatically.*

 Now, *"rinse and repeat"* as you expand your API.